paspanag/Math-Notes/01_infinite_cardinal_is_limit_ordinal.md

 # Statement

-Each infinite cardinal number is a limit number.
+Infinite cardinal number is a limit number.

-# ContrapositiveV
+# Contrapositive

-If a is not a limit ordinal, then a is not a cardinal number
+If a is not a limit ordinal, then a is not an infinite cardinal number

 # Proof